Grounding internalism in the introduction process: from pop-gen to evo-devo

 - New quantitative variation (M) contributes to standing variation (G) which, together with selection differentials (β), jointly determines (as Gβ) the short-term rate and direction of multivariate change in quantitative characters (Lande and Arnold, 1983; see note 5)

 The first 3 theories are essentially folk theories, whereas the latter 2 are formalized.
-Theories of “orthogenesis” (perpetually mischaracterized in the Synthesis literature) from Eimer, Cope and others focused on how the origin of variation influences evolution, and advocates of this kind of thinking considered both internal and external influences on the origin of variation (see Ulett, 2014).
+Theories of “orthogenesis” (perpetually mischaracterized by Darwin’s followers) from Eimer, Cope and others fall into the 3rd category, focusing on how the generation of variation influences evolution, and advocates of this kind of thinking considered both internal and external influences on the origin of variation (see Ulett, 2014).

 The mutation pressure theory is explained below.

 The formalization of evolutionary quantitative genetics (EQG) per Lande and Arnold (1983) is clearly an outgrowth of neo-Darwinian thinking, but the behavior of this formalism diverges significantly from selection and variation as the potter and the clay.
 The meaning of the master equation Δz = Gβ is that the trajectories of change for all variable traits are linked together (in a somewhat springy way) by their variational correlation structure, where G is the structured factor that represents the correlations in standing variation.
 However, G is standing variation, not varigenesis (M).
 Therefore the relation of selection and varigenesis in this theory is complex and indirect.
 See note 5 for more explanation.

 Given how I have defined the problem of internalism in terms of the role of varigenesis, the issue of grounding internalism in causal theories is a matter of having a complete causal theory that specifies the kind of dispositional role of variation that makes sense of internalist themes.